close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/protocols/ChannelMessageViewContainer.md

 public protocol ChannelMessageViewContainer
 ```

-Protocol to setup top and bottom offset of Messages View
+Protocol to customize the messages or info views

 ## Methods
 ### `setTopOffset(_:)`